Gabelbombe/paper-cosfromscratch/README.md

 The whole setup consists of terraform code and is available at [Terraform: A Container Orchestration System](https://github.com/ehime/terraform-cos).
 This project is designed as a Terraform module with a tailored API.
 It can be directly integrated into an existing infrastructure adding in a Container Orchestration System.

-Additionally this project provides a self contained `root-example`, that deploys beside the COS with minimal networking infrastructure.
+Additionally this project provides a self contained `root-example`, that deploys beside the Container Orchestration System with minimal networking infrastructure.
 This example will be used here to roll out the system.

 The following steps will be required:

  1. Obtain the source code from github.
  2. Build the Machine Image (AMI) for the EC2 instances.
  3. Create an EC2 instance key pair.
- 4. Deploy the infrastructure and the COS.
+ 4. Deploy the infrastructure and the Container Orchestration System.
  5. Deploy fabio.
  6. Deploy a sample service.